tcaddy/stacey/README.md

 ## Templates

 There are an additional two sets of templates which can be found at:

 <http://github.com/kolber/stacey-template2> &
 <http://github.com/kolber/stacey-template3>

 ## Read More

-See <http://staceyapp.com> for more detailed usage information.
+See <http://staceyapp.com> and <http://html5boilerplate.com/> for more detailed usage information.

 ## Copyright/License